CoderTristan/Ideas/README.md

 Wordpop

-regex tester for multiple tests and clipboard and common auto snippets
+regex tester for multiple tests and clipboard and common auto snippets and maybe marketplace

 link expirer time limit changer